krishnangautham/RESTApp/README.md

 # Description

-Task is to develop our own relational database – this database can store anything you like.
-Then, you are asked to provide a web-service-based application that interacts with your database via JDBC.
+Task is to develop our own relational database – this database can store anything we like.
+Then, to provide a web-service-based application that interacts with your database via JDBC.

 # Database Details